 The Senior Vice President for Finance and Administration is the chief fiscal officer of the University and serves as the third ranking member of the President's Cabinet.
 The Senior Vice President for Finance and Administration provides effective management and administration of all business operations, finances, preparation of the budgets, accounting and reporting operations, maintenance of buildings and grounds, inventory, public safety and auxiliary enterprises.
 The Vice President also assists in the development of the University budget as required by various state entities and in the preparation of financial reports as required by the President, Board of Trustees, State Legislature, State Administration, and agencies of the Federal Government.
 The Senior Vice President for Finance and Administration reports to the President and the Executive Vice President and Chief Operating Officer.
 The Assistant Vice President for Finance and Administration.
 The Assistant Vice President for Finance and Administration.
-The Senior Vice President for Budget and Planning reports jointly to the Senior Vice President for Finance and Administration and the Executive Vice President for Finance and Administration is an at-will employee and, as such, serves at the pleasure of the President.
+The Assistant Vice President for Budget and Planning reports jointly to the Senior Vice President for Finance and Administration and the Executive Vice President for Finance and Administration and the Executive Vice President for Finance and Administration and the Executive Vice President for Finance and Administration and the Executive Vice President for Budget and Planning reports jointly to the Senior Vice President for Finance and Administration is an at-will employee and, as such, serves at the pleasure of the President.